 As far as what IT outsourcing needs are the most represented, you’ll find that software development outsourcing is the most popular type of IT outsourcing, followed by website/e-commerce and hosted applications.

 The Future of IT Outsourcing

-Just like any other industry, IT outsourcing will look differently over time and you can be sure that some traits of its distinguishing traits will change or completely disappear in the next decade.
+Just like any other industry, IT outsourcing will look different over time.
+You can be sure that some of its distinguishing traits will change or completely disappear in the next decade.